ndrlpzm/assignment-frontend-dec/README.md

 Most of these types won't be used in this application but css is provided to match the toast types.

 ## State

-The application uses Redux for state management.
-The state store consists of three slices: item List, active Item and toast.

 ### Item List